Terminal Services are considered to be "medium risk" in beSECURE for the following reasons:

-We consider this a medium risk for the following reasons: - This should not be available on external IP's, and medium risks on external-facing IP's are issues to be fixed.
-However, it's perfectly acceptable to have it on internal IP's (if the policy of the organization is to allow it), and this goes inline with the fact medium risks are acceptable for internal IP's (High risks are not, though)
+- Terminal Services should not be available on external IP addresses, and medium risks on external-facing IP addresses are issues you must fix.
+However, it's perfectly acceptable to have a medium risk on internal IP addresses if the policy of your organization will allow it (high risks are not, though).